jsmith/school/cs6735/assignment/code/README.md

 * Multithreaded: This will run every iteration of one dataset/algorithm pair at the same time (default `false`)
 * Number of iterations: This is the number of cross validation algorithms that will be implemented (default `10`)

-*An example of how to use the arguments is provided in the script files.*
+*Examples of how to use the arguments are provided in the script files.*

 ## Other Information
 If you want to only run some algorithms, simply comment out those you do not wish to run in `Assignment.java`.